inet-framework/inet/showcases/visualizer/canvas/styling/doc/index.rst

 Goals
 -----

-In INET simulations, multiple visualizers are often used simultaneously.
-Since some of them have similar default looks, it is not always easy to tell them apart when watching the simulation.
-To help in creating more appealing and more comprehensible simulations, INET visualizers have many customization options.
-These customization options are named consistently across all visualizers.
+INET visualizers offer a range of customization options, allowing you to tailor the appearance of your simulation to your needs.
+This includes adjusting colors, line widths, sizes, and placements, among other things.
+These customization options can enhance the visual appeal and clarity of your simulation, particularly when multiple visualizations are enabled.

-This showcase consists of four examples that demonstrate how to customize lines, arrows, icons, fonts, and annotations.
+This showcase features four examples that illustrate how to customize lines, arrows, icons, fonts, and annotations.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/visualizer/styling <https://github.com/inet-framework/inet/tree/master/showcases/visualizer/styling>`__

 Customizing Lines and Arrows
 ----------------------------

+..
+These customization options are named consistently across all visualizers.

 In INET simulations, links and packet paths are visualized as arrows.
 When too many links and paths are visualized in a simulation, it can be